Hkwolfx/minim/README.md

 + npm i

-to start the server on locathost:3000 NPM RUN DEV
+to start the server on locathost:3000 "npm run dev"

 to start the server online hosted on Heroku webservice, install first heroku CLI on your GNU and type " heroku ps:scale web=1 " and then " heroku open " in your terminal.